algarv/SLAM-From-Scratch/nuslam/README.md

         roslaunch nuslam unknown_data_assoc.launch

 The simulation will open an RVIZ window that displays 4 color-coded representations of the robot and landmarks.
-The red robot is the ground-truth and is controlled with standard tele-op keyboard commands.
-The yellow, green, and blue robots represent different state estimations.
+The red is ground truth and the yellow, green, and blue robots represent different state estimations.
+The red robot is controlled with standard teleop keyboard commands in the command line.
+Drive it around and watch the other states update accordingly.

 #### EKF SLAM With Fake Sensor Data (known landmark locations, no data association)
 ![SLAM Demo](img/Kalman_Filter.png)